 “At times, we’re aggressive, we ask a lot of questions, we get emotional, we get angry — don’t hold it against my client,” he says.

 The older woman and two others go to speak to Koweek in private, shuffling out of the jury box, three of three hundred potential jurors the court must shift through to come up with a jury, to come up with the truth.

 Though my observations are informed by two years of reporting on crime and courts for the Register-Star, my experiences that week in Columbia County Court are replicable.
 Court is the U.S. is open to anyone who wishes to observe.

 A friend of mine expressed surprise at this.
 Shouldn’t the intimate descriptions of crimes, the victim’s testimony, the identity of the accused, be veiled?
 But where would we be without the ability to see criminal proceedings?
 We would be, as Cornelius said, left to wonder if the man dragged away in the middle of the night is truly guilty, if justice is truly being served.

 *Since many of the defendants in this article have been charged with minor or moderate crimes, their names have been changed to protect their identities.
-The one exception is David Agan, who was on trial for murder and other crimes.
+The exceptions are all charged with either murder or other Class A-I felonies.
 All alleged victims are also referred to by pseudonyms.
-All non-defendants are referred to by their real names.
+All others are referred to by their real names.

 Correction: A previous version of this article stated former Columbia County Public Defender Robert Linville led the public defender’s office for “decades.”
 He led the office from January 2013 until December 2017.